2018 Training Locations January - May -> Fairgrounds June - December -> Silicon Valley Adult Ed

 followed by off-leash Advanced, Excellent and Master levels.
 (Rally Intermediate is an optional level.).

-At this level students will master the Novice and Intermediate signs.
+At this level students will master the Rally Novice, Intermediate and Advanced signs.
 To be ready for this class, the dog

 needs to be able to heel on leash, sit, stand, down, front, finish to the left and right, as well as stay in the sit, down and stand positions.